Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 Lin felt the exact moment the Library Spirit's careful calculations shattered against raw magical physics.
 The laylines beneath the Academy didn't twist into the planned configuration—they _exploded_.

 "GET DOWN!"
-Greta shouted, but her voice was lost in the thunderous crack of stone and the shriek of tortured magic.
+Greta shouted, but her voice was lost in the thunderous crack of stone and the shriek of tortured magic that clawed at their eardrums like a banshee's wail.

-The floor beneath them gave way like paper.
-Lin's last glimpse of the spirit's golden text showed desperate warnings scrolling faster than she could read before everything collapsed, taking them with it.
+The floor beneath them gave way like wet parchment, stone crumbling with the sound of a thousand breaking bones.
+Lin's last glimpse of the spirit's golden text showed desperate warnings scrolling faster than she could read, the letters bleeding into crimson panic before everything collapsed, taking them with it.

-They fell through a kaleidoscope of impossible architecture—stairs that spiraled through empty air, bookshelves growing like trees, corridors that folded in on themselves like origami made of stone and light.
-Lin's blackthorn staff spun away from her as she plummeted, but even as she fell, part of her mind was cataloging the amazing magical phenomena surrounding them.
-The laylines weren't just breaking—they were _growing_, weaving themselves into new patterns that defied every law of magic she'd ever learned.
+They fell through a kaleidoscope of impossible architecture—stairs that spiraled through empty air trailing stone dust like tears, bookshelves growing like cancerous trees with volumes that screamed as their spines split, corridors that folded in on themselves like origami made of stone and light and barely contained terror.
+Lin's blackthorn staff spun away from her as she plummeted, wood spinning end over end through the chaos, but even as she fell, part of her mind was cataloging the amazing magical phenomena surrounding them.
+The laylines weren't just breaking—they were _growing_, weaving themselves into new patterns that defied every law of magic she'd ever learned, pulsing with colors that hurt to perceive.

-The impact drove the breath from her lungs.
-Lin found herself sprawled on cold stone that hummed with layline energy, her ribs aching and her left arm refusing to cooperate.
-Around her, the others groaned as they struggled to sit up.
+The impact drove the breath from her lungs and sent lightning bolts of pain through every nerve.
+Lin found herself sprawled on cold stone that hummed with layline energy, her ribs screaming and her left arm hanging at an angle that suggested something important had torn loose.
+Around her, the others groaned as they struggled to sit up, each movement accompanied by the wet sound of blood and the scrape of torn fabric against stone.

 "Everyone breathing?"
-Greta called out, her voice rough but steady despite the circumstances.
+Greta called out, her voice rough but steady despite the circumstances, though Lin could hear the tremor underneath that suggested she was fighting off shock.

-"Define breathing," Willi wheezed from somewhere in the darkness.
-"I feel like I just fell through a meat grinder made of books and bad decisions."
+"Define breathing," Willi wheezed from somewhere in the darkness, each word a struggle that ended with a concerning rattle.
+"I feel like I just fell through a meat grinder made of books and bad decisions.
+And I think something important is bleeding."

-Tobi's response was a musical note that echoed strangely, revealing the acoustic properties of their new environment.
+Tobi's response was a musical note that echoed strangely, revealing the acoustic properties of their new environment—but the note cracked halfway through, betraying his own pain.
 "The harmonics are incredible down here," he said, wonder creeping into his pained voice.
-"It's like the walls are tuned to resonate with specific magical frequencies."
+"It's like the walls are tuned to resonate with specific magical frequencies.
+Also, I can taste copper, which is either blood or terror."

 Lin tried to reach for the spirit, but found only empty silence where the golden text should be.
 The connection was completely severed.
 That should have terrified her, but instead she found herself staring around their new environment with growing fascination.